craftcms/docs/docs/5.x/reference/element-types/addresses.md

 ```

 ::: warning
 The default formatter is used in the control panel as well as your templates, so make sure it includes all the information required for administrators to act on users’ information!
+Complete address data is always be available when viewing or editing it in a slideout.
 :::

 ## Managing Addresses